drunkNH/MathProject/README.md

 - ALEX- “Main function” that outputs and calls other functions, no parameters
 - VIKRAM- sounds, colors, animations GUI
 - Jeffrey- Function to ask username checks if name is in the top 5 (initial top 5 hardcoded), takes String name, int score, Function that displays the top 5 (array sorting maybe), I/O handling to save scores, general bug fixing in other areas
-Hard code initial top 5
-Checks if name on the top 5
 - Ryan- Function that uses a random number gen 1-100 for numbers 1-4 for addition/sub/multi/div (generates random math problem)